mercode-org/flappux/README.md

 <img src="screenshot.png"></img>

 ## The goal
-The goal is to reproduce a different concept of the original Flappy bird game which challenges two team: "Free" and "Proprietary".
+The goal is to reproduce a different concept of the original Flappy bird game which challenges two teams: "Free" and "Proprietary".

 ### Available characters and columns
 The game allows you to change your character and the columns (the blocks that kills you when you hit them).